tylergrinn/tygr-auth/README.md

 Usage:

-When included via script tag, the component is exposed as a window library named 'TygrAuth'
+When included via script tag, the component, context, and store hook are exposed in a window library named 'TygrAuth'

 ```html
 <html>